Creekstone Press

 References

-This document comprises many of the references and sources the author used in her research for Sidetracked: The Struggle for BC’s Fossils.
-Download the document (PDF format, 45kb)
+Vivien has created a list of the many references and sources used in her research for Sidetracked: The Struggle for BC’s Fossils.
+If you're interested, download the document (PDF format, 45kb).

 Read excerpts from Sidetracked: The Struggle for BC’s Fossils